A Theory of Atomic Beamforming: Introduction

-\begin{itemize} \item \textbf{Atomic beamforming with a continuous vapor cell}: Consider the standard RARE architecture with a continuous vapor cell.
+\begin{itemize} \item \textbf{Atomic beamforming with a single vapor cell}: Consider the standard RARE with a single atomic vapor cell.
 We derive a new signal model that accounts for the spatial variation of quantum states induced by the interference between the incident signal and LO fields.
 A key insight from this analysis is that a vapor cell with substantial length exhibits a directional reception pattern.
-This pattern naturally steers a beam toward the LO field direction with a beamwidth inversely proportional to the cell length, effectively realizing single-antenna atomic beamforming.
+This pattern naturally steers a beam toward the LO field direction with a beamwidth inversely proportional to the cell length, effectively realizing single-vapor-cell atomic beamforming.
 To further explore this phenomenon, we analyze the achievable beamforming gain under two noise regimes: the blackbody radiation (BBR)-limited regime and the photon shot noise (PSN)-limited regime.
-Our results show that, in the BBR regime, the beamforming gain increases linearly with the cell length; whereas in the PSN regime, it decays exponentially due to severe laser attenuation inside the vapor cell.
-This tradeoff suggests the existence of an optimal cell length that maximizes the RARE's beamforming gain.
+Our results show that, in the BBR regime, the beamforming gain increases linearly with the cell length, whereas in the PSN regime, it decays exponentially due to severe laser attenuation inside the atomic medium.
+This tradeoff implies the existence of an optimal cell length that maximizes the beamforming gain, for which we derive an analytical expression.

-\item \textbf{Atomic beamforming with a segmental vapor cell}: To overcome the exponential decay in beamforming gain with increasing cell length under the PSN regime, we propose a novel architecture for RAREs based on a segmental vapor cell.
-The key idea is to divide a continuous vapor cell into multiple cell segments with adjacent segments separated by a clear-air gap.
-This design allows the distribution of Rydberg atoms over an extended effective length for enhanced spatial signal reception without {expanding the cell-propagation distance (and hence the light attenuation).} We develop a general signal model and analyze the resulting spatial reception pattern for this architecture.
-Our analysis shows that a segmental vapor cell achieves narrower beamwidth and higher beamforming gain than its continuous counterpart.
-Moreover, the beamforming gain increases monotonically with the number of segments, avoiding the gain saturation and exponential decay observed in the case of long continuous cell. \end{itemize}
+\item \textbf{Atomic beamforming with segmental vapor cells}: To overcome the exponential decay in beamforming gain with increasing cell length in the PSN regime, we propose a novel segmental-vapor-cell architecture for Rydberg receivers.
+The key idea is to divide a long vapor cell into multiple smaller segments, and separate adjacent segments by a clear-air gap.
+This design allows the distribution of Rydberg atoms over an extended aperture for enhanced spatial signal reception without expanding the light attenuation distance.
+We develop a general signal model and analyze the resulting spatial reception pattern for this architecture.
+Our analysis demonstrates that, compared with the standard single-vapor-cell architecture, the segmental architecture effectively narrows the beamwidth.
+Moreover, the beamforming gain scales linearly with the number of segments in the BBR-limited regime, while its decay in the PSN-limited regime is substantially reduced.
+Consequently, the segmental design achieves significantly higher beamforming gains.
+We also analytically derive the optimal number of segments to maximize the beamforming gain. \end{itemize}